Crepopcorn/flight_log_management_system/README.md

 ##### 4) Set Up the Database:

-Create a MySQL database in your local machine, and modify the code in config/db.php based on the database you are using.
+Create a MySQL database in your local machine.

 ##### 5) SQL Table Creation: